-- Post few quality articles each month and then sit back and relax
+- Post a few quality articles each month and then sit back and relax

 Word of caution: There are no guidelines as such on the number of ads.
 This is just my own personal opinion.
 Google earlier used to restrict publishers to 3 ads per page.
 But that limit has now been revoked.

-You can use traffic and authority of your project to build traffic for your new project.
-It is comparatively easy to set and grow other project once you have a running project that give you revenue on regular basis.
+You can use the traffic and authority of your project to build traffic for your new project.
+It is comparatively easy to set and grow other projects once you have a running project that gives you revenue on a regular basis.
 You can pump in more money in your new project to get more traffic, take more courses that will help to flourish your online business, join an online community and speak with more experts in your niche.

-Another main benefit of adsense based sites is that that they work with almost every niche except gambling and porn niche.
-Unlike affiliate based site, where there should be a market to promote the product, this is not required with adsense based sites.
+Another main benefit of Adsense based sites is that that they work with almost every niche except gambling and porn niche.
+Unlike affiliate-based sites, where there should be a market to promote the product, this is not required with Adsense based sites.

-Even if you get rejected by Adsense, there are still lot of advertisers where you can apply.
-Below are few alternate options:
+Even if you get rejected by Adsense, there are still a lot of advertisers where you can apply.
+Below are a few alternate options:

 Adsense like sites pays like a regular 9-5 job.
 Many bloggers earn even more than their usual day job.
 The extra money you earn from blogging can be used to reinvest in some other blogging projects.
 You can travel and even work from remote locations without worrying about your projects.
 Become a remote blogger and get to work when and where you want – or travel while blogging!

-This will affect your website’s bounce rate and if such things continue on regular basis, you rankings in Google can take a serious blow.
-If your rankings go down, your site will appear late in search results which will result in less clicks.
+This will affect your website’s bounce rate and if such things continue on a regular basis, your rankings in Google can take a serious blow.
+If your rankings go down, your site will appear late in search results which will result in fewer clicks.
 Ultimately, your number of page views will go down.

-With less page views, less click on ads.
+With fewer page views, less click on ads.
 Less click on ads means less ad revenue.

 So, you see this is like a vicious circle.

-In a nutshell, more ads doesn’t necessarily mean more money.
-It can sometime result in less revenue too.
-When you place ads on site, always keep UI (user interface) thing in mind.
+In a nutshell, more ads don’t necessarily mean more money.
+It can sometimes result in less revenue too.
+When you place ads on-site, always keep UI (user interface) thing in mind.
 Your site’s UI should not go for a toss when you place ads on your site.